ant-media/ant-media-documentation/docs/guides/conference/video-conference/video-conference.md

 ![](@site/static/img/conference/video-conference/video-conference-4.png)

-## Develope a Video Conference Application In React
+## Developing a Video Conference Application In React

 In this section, we will develope a simple video conference application on top of Ant Media Server using javascript SDK with React.
-Before you start reading this section, take a quick look at to [javascript sdk documentation](https://antmedia.io/docs/guides/developer-sdk-and-api/sdk-integration/javascript-sdk/)
+Before you start reading this section, take a quick look at to [Javascript SDK Documentation](https://antmedia.io/docs/guides/developer-sdk-and-api/sdk-integration/javascript-sdk/)

-For a more comprehensive conference sample in pure javascript, you can reference to this [javascript conference sample](https://github.com/ant-media/StreamApp/blob/8544ecd2111952008f187f1e0d35fda4cccb030a/src/main/webapp/conference.html)
+For a more comprehensive conference sample in pure javascript, you can reference to this [Javascript Conference Sample](https://github.com/ant-media/StreamApp/blob/8544ecd2111952008f187f1e0d35fda4cccb030a/src/main/webapp/conference.html)

-Circle reference here
+To see a production-ready open-source video conferencing application built on Ant Media Server using React, visit [Circle](https://meet.antmedia.io/Conference/).

+Circle is fully open source on [Github](https://github.com/ant-media/conference-call-application)

 ### Step 1: Create a new React Project
 Go to a directory and run below command to create a React project